hirefire/hirefire-resource-ruby/README.md

 [HireFire] is the oldest autoscaling service for applications running on [Heroku].
 Since 2011, we've assisted more than 1,000 companies in autoscaling upwards of 5,000 applications, with over 10,000 dynos.

-This gem collects metrics from Ruby applications running on Heroku and makes them available to HireFire in order to autoscale web and worker dynos.
+This gem collects metrics from Ruby applications running on Heroku and provides them to HireFire in order to autoscale web and worker dynos.

 ## Guides & Documentation